prody/ProDy/doc/examples/dynamics/pca/pca_xray_plotting.rst

 Cross-projections
 -------------------------------------------------------------------------------

-Finally, we will make a cross-projection plot using :func:`showCrossProjection`.
+Finally, we will make a cross-projection plot using :func:`~.showCrossProjection`.
 We will pass ``scale='y'`` argument, which will scale the width of the projection along ANM mode:

 .. plot::